geekodour/o/content/docs/updates/monthly_notes.md

 -   Biggest win has to be updates done to [a normal day](/docs/documents/day/) and [food and drinks](/docs/collections/food_drinks/).
 I updated how should my day be like and made it to google calendar exported from org.
 Secondly, experimented with a lot of tools to finalize by diet and exercise plans.
 Extemely happy about it.
 See, these things matter absolutely nothing to anyone else, but for me it's a BIG W. Happy that I am starting to be capable of being happy for my own little efforts.
 -   There's good progress with threesixfive and some not so good conversations with some partners we're trying to partner up with.
 -   Going blr soon for sometime yay

+### December {#december}

+-   1st week went by at EthIndia'22.
+-   Came back, wrapped everything related to 365 and started selling by 15th December
+-   Sold few, around 28th my friend left for mumbai, I started writing 365 website on 31st dec.
+-   No celebrations, rather gloomy

+If I had to rate, 2/10

+## 2023 {#2023}

+### January {#january}

+-   365 website finished on 17th Jan, almost two weeks for this.
+Not happy at all, but was a refresher for many things.
+Hopefully will be useful.
+-   Not feeling super cool about things given the current climate of things, preparing myself for the worst mentally, will give it all.
+Jai mata di.